fengzhang789/fengzhang789/README.md

 ### Hi there 👋

-I'm Feng, a second year Computer Science student at the University of Waterloo!
+I'm Feng, a third year Computer Science student at the University of Waterloo!

 When I'm not busy with school work, you can likely catch me building side projects or reading a good book.

 <details>
-<summary>I'm currently reading...</summary>
+<summary>Here are some of my favourite technical books/blogs:</summary>
 <ul>
   <li>What Every Programmer Should Know About Memory</li>
   <li>Designing Data-Intensive Applications</li>
   <li>Design Patterns by the gang of four</li>
   <li>Mark Brooker's Engineering Blogs!</li>
-  <li>Planescale blog on Postgres 17 vs 18 and Async IO</li>
+  <li>Planetscale blog on Postgres 17 vs 18 and Async IO</li>
   <li>Introduction to compilers and language design</li>
   <li>Beej's Introduction to Network Programming</li>
 </ul>